MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/3-release-process.md

 The first step to setting up a DevOps practice is to assess your current process.
 This means analyzing:

-* Your existing artifacts, like deployment packages and NuGet, as well as your container repositories.
+* Your existing artifacts, like deployment packages and NuGet, and your container repositories.
 * Your existing test-management tools.
 * Your existing work-management tools.
 * Recommending migration and integration strategies.